-Cats are sparing with affection, and often reserve their love for one person.
-This isn’t always their owner.
-A cat may gravitate more toward a friend or family member than their primary caretaker.
+Cats are sparing with affection, regularly reserving their love for one person.
+This isn’t always her owner.
+She ‘may’ prefer a friend or family member over the person who gives her a home.

-A common mistake that people make is attempting to engage with a pet constantly.
-Cats desire attention from humans, but they want it to be on their terms.
-This guide discusses the complex feline-human dynamic, and how cats choose their favorite people.
+A common mistake that people make is attempting to engage with a cat constantly.
+Cats desire attention from humans, but they want it to be on their own terms.
+This guide discusses the complex feline-human dynamic and how cats choose their favorite people.

 - 1 Why Do Cats Bond with Only One Person?